google/knative-gcp/docs/install/authentication-mechanisms-gcp.md

      refer [here](./authentication-mechanisms-gcp.md/#kubernetes-secrets) to check the
      Kubernetes Secret `google-cloud-key` in namespace `cloud-run-events`.

-   ***Note:*** For Kubernetes Secret, it is also possible that the JSON private key is no longer existing under your Google Cloud Service Account
-   `cloud-run-events`.
-Then, even the Google Cloud Service Account `cloud-run-events` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key ` is in namespace `cloud-run-events`, you still get `PermissionDenied` error.
+   ***Note:*** For Kubernetes Secret, if the JSON private key is no longer existing under your Google Cloud Service Account `cloud-run-events`.
+Then, even the Google Cloud Service Account `cloud-run-events` has all required permissions, and the corresponding Kubernetes Secret `google-cloud-key ` is in namespace `cloud-run-events`, you still get permission related error.
    To such case, you have to re-download the JSON private key and re-create the Kubernetes Secret, refer [here](./authentication-mechanisms-gcp.md/#option-2-kubernetes-secrets) for instructions.

-* ***Resources are READY, but can't receive Events***
+1. ***Resources are READY, but can't receive Events***

    Sometimes, a resource instance is READY, but it can't receive Events.
 It might be an authentication configuration problem, if the underlying `Deployment` doesn't have minimum availability.